hssmalo/steampunkfantasy/rules.md

-Multiple Units: add all dice for up to stacking_limit number of unit bases, roll separate dice if necessary, both if the different units have different to_hit value for the assault and if they have different damage output.
+Multiple Units: add all dice for up to stacking_limit number of units, roll separate dice if necessary, both if the different units have different to_hit value for the assault and if they have different damage output.
 It may be the case that some units involved have better damage, it is then necessary to track which unit did hit and which did not.
 If you for example have an orc-warhero with a flaming waraxe in a mix with 3 ork-grunts, roll all dice for the warhero with red dice and the grunts with blue die.
 If a red die hits, you may employ the flaming waraxe special damage, but if only blue dice hit, you may not.

 Simillarly as for assault, some models may have assault deflection and is given in the stats of a model by